seanbao/mnemonas/docs/configuration.en.md

 | `smtp_from` | string | `""` | Sender address, such as `MnemoNAS <alerts@example.com>` |
 | `smtp_to` | string[] | `[]` | Recipient addresses |

 Health pages and diagnostics show alert state and whether Webhook, Telegram, WeCom, DingTalk, or email notifications are configured.
 The email channel is marked configured only when email alerts are enabled and SMTP host, port, sender, and at least one non-empty recipient are present.

 Diagnostics do not expose webhook URL, webhook headers, `telegram_bot_token`, `wecom_webhook_url`, `dingtalk_webhook_url`, SMTP host, SMTP username, `smtp_password`, sender address, or recipient addresses.

-The same notification channels are used for backup failures, backup-warning runs, explicit restore failures or warnings, post-restore read-only verification failures or warnings, restore-drill failures, stale or missing restore-drill reminders, retention-check failures or warnings, disk-health anomalies, scrub anomalies, login rate-limit events, directory access or share policy changes, and aggregate reminders for enabled shares that expire within 72 hours.
-Storage-capacity events use `storage_alert`; external payloads keep capacity metrics and `path_scope = "configured_storage_root"`, but set `path` to `<omitted>`, and text channels do not include the raw storage root path.
-Backup-related event types include `backup_run`, `backup_restore`, `backup_restore_verify`, `backup_restore_drill`, and `backup_retention_check`; `scrub_run` details omit object hashes and lower-level error text; `login_rate_limited` details include only username status and client-address scope, not raw usernames or client addresses; share-related event types include `share_expiring_soon`, whose details use aggregate counts and do not include share paths, URLs, passwords, or IDs.
+The same notification channels are used for these events:

+- Backup failures, backup-warning runs, explicit restore failures or warnings, post-restore read-only verification failures or warnings, restore-drill failures, stale or missing restore-drill reminders, and retention-check failures or warnings.
+- Disk-health anomalies, scrub anomalies, login rate-limit events, and directory access or share policy changes.
+- Aggregate reminders for enabled shares that expire within 72 hours.

+Storage-capacity events use `storage_alert`.
+External payloads keep capacity metrics and `path_scope = "configured_storage_root"`, but set `path` to `<omitted>`, and text channels do not include the raw storage root path.

+Backup-related event types include `backup_run`, `backup_restore`, `backup_restore_verify`, `backup_restore_drill`, and `backup_retention_check`. `scrub_run` details omit object hashes and lower-level error text; `login_rate_limited` details include only username status and client-address scope, not raw usernames or client addresses; share-related event types include `share_expiring_soon`, whose details use aggregate counts and do not include share paths, URLs, passwords, or IDs.

 Administrators can send an `alert_test` event from the Web settings page or `POST /api/v1/settings/alerts/test` after saving the alert configuration.

 Successful and failed webhook, WeCom, and DingTalk logs record only the URL scheme and host, not paths, query strings, credentials, or GET payload fields.
 Telegram send errors do not include the bot token.
 SMTP success logs do not record SMTP hosts or addresses, and SMTP failure errors do not echo SMTP hosts, usernames, passwords, senders, recipients, or raw server error text.

 ## `[disk_health]`